-- Anything that, in the opinion of CATS or the Playa del Fuego, Inc. Board of Directors, presents a safety risk to participants
+- Anything that, in the opinion of the Art Grant team, Producers, or FirePony Creative Sociaty Board of Directors presents a safety risk to participants

 - Grants do not cover labor expenses including the individual artists’ time or for performers to appear.

 - Projects with applications that are not complete and received by the deadline – i.e. fully itemized budget, thoroughly thought out safety plans, detailed physical descriptions, etc.